-The Office of Public Art provides a variety of tools for those interested in working in the public art field.
+The Office for Public Art provides a variety of tools for those interested in working in the public art field.

 Public Art Management Tools

-Browse below to explore a selection of public art administration and management tools from both the Office of Public Art and our colleagues across the country.
+Browse below to explore a selection of public art administration and management tools from both the Office for Public Art and our colleagues across the country.

 Call for Artist Resource Guide

 This guide offers advice and examples about developing Requests for Qualifications and Request for Proposals.

 This issue paper outlines methods for artist selection for public art commissions, including recommended best practices.

 The Office for Public Art has developed a registry of visual, literary, and performing artists in the Pittsburgh region.
 Visit the registry to view over 1,000 artist profiles.

 The Office for Public Art uses this template as a guide to develop project budgets.